 Our wholesale multi-asset-class funds are managed by us.
 These funds will gain exposure to asset classes by investing in underlying funds that each focus on investing in a single-asset-class.

-Our Conservative Fund gains exposure to asset classes by investing into underlying funds that each focus on investing in a single-asset-class.
+Our single-asset-class funds gain exposure to asset classes by investing into underlying funds that each focus on investing in a single-asset-class.